Phoenix: A Modular and Versatile Framework for C/C++ Pointer Analysis: Pointer Analyses in

 \section{Pointer Analyses in \ToolName}

-At the core of \ToolName\ is a modular architecture that unifies diverse pointer analysis algorithms into reusable components: (i) a common constraint language and IR-to-constraint front-end, (ii) interchangeable solver backends and optimization passes, and (iii) standardized result adapters consumed by the query layer.
+As shown in Figure~\ref{fig:architecture}, \ToolName\ features a modular architecture that unifies diverse pointer analysis algorithms into reusable components: (i) a common constraint language and IR-to-constraint front-end, (ii) interchangeable solver backends and optimizations, and (iii) standardized result adapters consumed by the query layer.

 \textbf{Data Structures}.
 Efficient points-to manipulation is critical for scalability. \ToolName\ decouples the abstract interface of points-to sets from their concrete representation, and supports multiple set implementations: \emph{BDD-based} representations for compact storage of large points-to sets, and \emph{sparse bitvectors} for fast bulk set operations.
-In addition, \ToolName\ provides a pluggable backend interface to support specialized implementations; a SIMD-accelerated sparse bitvector backend is under development to further improve throughput.
+In addition, \ToolName\ provides a pluggable backend interface to support specialized implementations, including a SIMD-accelerated sparse bitvector backend~\cite{tan2026simd}.

 \textbf{Constraint Solving}. \ToolName\ provides an interchangeable solver layer with configurable optimizations summarized in Table~\ref{tab:techniques}.
-The key design choice is to treat simplifications and propagation strategies as first-class, composable modules, allowing \ToolName\ to instantiate a large space of solver configurations without rewriting core logic.
+The key design choice is to treat simplifications and propagation strategies as first-class, composable modules, allowing for the instantiation of a large space of solver configurations without rewriting core logic.

 \textbf{Algorithm Portfolio}. \ToolName\ integrates an algorithm portfolio that spans a broad range of precision--performance trade-offs.
 To make these trade-offs explicit and configurable, we categorize algorithms by their semantic abstraction.